ntudsp/amss-insitu-replication/README.md

-# Replication Code for “AI-augmented urban soundscapes: In-situ assessment of soundscape quality and restorativeness”
+# Replication Code for “Automating Urban Soundscape Enhancements with AI: In-situ Assessment of Quality and Restorativeness in Traffic-Exposed Residential Areas”

-The GitHub repository contains the code to replicate the analysis, figures and tables for the paper titled: “AI-augmented urban
-soundscapes: In-situ assessment of soundscape quality and restorativeness”.
-The initial stable release v1.0.0 has been archived on
+The GitHub repository contains the code to replicate the analysis, figures and tables for the paper titled: “Automating Urban Soundscape Enhancements with AI: In-situ Assessment of Quality and Restorativeness in Traffic-Exposed Residential Areas”.
+The initial stable release v1.0.0 has been archived on Zenodo:
-Zenodo:
 [![](images/clipboard-1276697786.png)](https://doi.org/10.5281/zenodo.11141691 "Link to archived stable release on Zenodo")

 The data that support the findings of this study are openly available in